Methylmalonic Acid (Urine)

 You may also have this test if your healthcare provider suspects that you have methylmalonic

 fats and proteins.
-The disease is usually diagnosed in infants and can be mild or
+The disease is usually diagnosed in babies.
+It can be mild or life-threatening.

 What other tests might I have along with this test?

 Your healthcare provider may also order a urine creatinine test.
 Creatinine is a waste

 product stored in the muscles and excreted by your kidneys.
 The urine MMA-creatinine

 ratio is an accurate way of testing for B-12 deficiency.

 Your healthcare provider might also order these tests: